collocations.org

 PHRASES

-a kiss/peck on the cheek
+a kiss on the cheek, a peck on the cheek

 She gave him a peck on the cheek and said goodbye.

-2. lack of respect
+2. (BrE) lack of respect

-awful, bare-faced, colossal
+awful, barefaced, colossal

-It''s an awful cheek, the way he keeps asking you to lend him money.
+It's an awful cheek, the way he keeps asking you to lend him money.

-VERB + CHEEK
+VERB + cheek

 have

-He''s got a cheek, making you wait outside his office.
+He's got a cheek, making you wait outside his office.

 PHRASES